-We obtained and reviewed the hospital's DSH survey for the Medicaid State Plan rate year ended September 30, 2012, which reported uncompensated care costs for the period.
+We obtained and reviewed the hospital's DSH survey for the Medicaid State Plan rate year ended September 30, 2015, which reported uncompensated care costs for the period.
 Uninsured days were determined by taking total days, as reported in the hospital's accounting records, and removing days related to Medicaid, Medicare, or forensic (prison) patients.
 In order to be consistent with the Medicaid approach, DSH survey costs were determined using the Medicaid cost settlement data.
-The per diems reported in the Medicaid cost settlements are a better representation of the hospital's true costs, as the costs per day are measured separately for youth, adult, and forensic patients rather than a single combined cost center.
-We traced the total days to the hospital's accounting records.
+The per diems reported in the Medicaid cost settlements are a better representation of the hospital's true costs, as the costs-per-day are measured separately for youth, adult, and forensic patients rather than a single combined cost center.
+We traced total days to the hospital's accounting records.
 We traced Medicare, Medicaid, and forensic patients' days to supporting documents provided by the hospital.
 We traced per diems to the applicable Medicaid cost settlement reports.
 Uninsured ancillary charges were excluded, as they could not be reasonably obtained from the hospital's books and records.
 As a result, uninsured service costs for the IMD are potentially understated by an undetermined amount for ancillary charges not reported in the DSH survey.
 Charges were then offset against all payments received from the Office of Recovery Services (ORS) as well as any self-pay payments including social security (SS) or Veterans Affairs (VA) payments designated for healthcare services.

-We verified that all Medicaid charges and any related payments were excluded from the uncompensated care costs reported in the DSH survey as the hospital undergoes an annual Medicaid cost settlement with the State of Utah and therefore has no reported Medicaid uncompensated care.
-In addition, the per diems reported in the survey were agreed to the applicable Medicaid cost settlements rather than the MCR.
-A minor correction was made to the hospital's DSH survey to report the hospital's correct Medicare provider number.
+In performing the procedures described above, we verified that all Medicaid charges and any related payments were appropriately excluded from the uncompensated care costs reported in the DSH survey as the hospital undergoes an annual Medicaid cost settlement with the State of Utah.
+In addition, the per diems used in the survey to quantify uncompensated care costs for the uninsured were agreed to the applicable Medicaid cost settlements without exception.

-The state-owned IMD hospital's uncompensated care cost for the Medicaid State Plan rate year ended September 30, 2012 is presented in Exhibit 1 (column 16).
+The state-owned IMD hospital's uncompensated care cost for the Medicaid State Plan rate year ended September 30, 2015 is presented in Exhibit 1 (column 16).

-Other government-owned rural hospitals that received supplemental DSH payments in addition to an add-on to their normal DRG payment
+Other government-owned rural hospitals that received additional supplemental DSH payments

-Utah has seven government-owned rural hospitals that received supplemental DSH payments during the period.
-We obtained and reviewed the hospitals' DSH surveys for the Medicaid State Plan rate year ended September 30, 2012, which reported uncompensated care costs for the period.
+Utah has seven rural hospitals that received supplemental DSH payments according to State Plan authority during the period.
+We obtained and reviewed the hospitals' DSH surveys for the Medicaid State Plan rate year ended September 30, 2015, which reported uncompensated care costs for the period.
 We traced day, charge and payment data stemming from claims for Medicaid patients to data derived from the State's MMIS, where applicable.
 We examined days and charges summarized by revenue code from the MMIS for consistency with the mapping of days and charges to cost centers in the survey.

-Six of the seven government-owned rural hospitals reported Medicaid Managed Care (MCO) and MCO crossover uncompensated care costs from their internal records, as the information was not available from the State's MMIS.
+Six of the seven qualifying rural hospitals reported Medicaid Managed Care (MCO) and MCO crossover uncompensated care costs from their internal records, as the information was not available from the State's MMIS.
 In these instances, inpatient days and charges were traced to the hospitals' accounting records.
-In addition, Medicaid eligible patient services where Medicaid did not receive the claim or have any cost sharing on the claim were reported by one of the seven rural hospitals for inclusion in the DSH uncompensated care costs.